ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

+{% docs dim_revenue_contract%}

+This model contains high-level attributes for all revenue contracts.
+These can be connected to the corresponding revenue contract lines.

+{% enddocs %}

+{% docs dim_revenue_contract_hold%}

+This model contains attributes for all holds applied to revenue contracts.

+{% enddocs %}

+{% docs dim_revenue_contract_line%}

+This model contains attributes for all revenue contract line items.

+{% enddocs %}

+{% docs dim_revenue_contract_performance_obligation %}

+This model contains attributes for performance obligations that are tied to a revenue contract line.

+{% enddocs %}

+{% docs dim_revenue_contract_schedule %}

+An accounting schedule defines when the company will recognize the revenue of the performance obligation tied to a line in a revenue contract.
+This model contains the attributes of the schedule that is connected to a give line item.

+{% enddocs %}

 {% docs dim_subscription %}
 Dimension table representing subscription details.
 The Zuora subscription is created and maintained as part of the broader Quote Creation business process and can be found in the [handbook](https://about.gitlab.com/handbook/finance/sox-internal-controls/quote-to-cash/#3-quote-creation).